 We are fully committed to ensuring that a Mills education is within reach for those who have the desire and the qualifications to attend.
-Our costs are competitive with other colleges of our caliber, and we provide access to a range of financial aid, including need-based scholarships, partial-tuition graduate assistantships, and loans.
+Our costs are competitive with other colleges of our caliber, and we provide access to a range of financial aid, including need-based scholarships, partial-tuition graduate assistantships, competitive full-tuition fellowships, and loans.

-To learn more about applying for state and federal financial aid (including loans) at Mills and access downloadable forms and applications, visit the Mills graduate financial aid page.
+To learn more about applying for state and federal financial aid (including loans) at Mills and to access downloadable forms and applications, visit the Mills graduate financial aid page.
 For tuition, fee, and payment information, visit graduate tuition and fees.

-English Department Graduate Scholarships and Assistantships
+English Department Graduate Assistantships

 Students are eligible for partial-tuition graduate assistantships during all years of study.
 Partial-tuition assistantships are awarded annually and are not guaranteed from year to year; students must re-apply each fall for the following academic year.
-If you are enrolled in the three-year program and receive a graduate assistantship, the assistantship award replaces your need-based scholarship for that academic year.